whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Healthy Cultures Share Three Core Spiritual Practices.md

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #4<br/>Practice the joy of reciprocity</div>
 <div class="rev-act-body">Do something kind and no-strings-attached for someone who has done something kind for you, or for anybody who looks like they need help.
 Get creative with what you can offer, such as helping move heavy things, babysitting someone's kid, helping them find a job, or cooking a meal for a sick person.
 Practice feeling gratitude for what they've given you.
 Do not give in exchange or to "pay them back" because this is not a trade.
 Savor the pleasure of giving to someone just for the joy of giving.</div></div>

+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #5<br/>Practice giving first**</div>
+<div class="rev-act-body">How can you form new friendships where sharing is the norm?
+Someone needs to give first to start that relationship of generous reciprocity.<br/><br/>Think of three ways you could give something to a total stranger, not knowing or caring whether or not they would respond generously.
+It could be simple like holding a door for someone, or mentoring a child, or making a nutritious meal for someone who's sick or recovering from childbirth.
+Don't have any expectation of return, but just give to strangers in ways that, even if the relationship ended immediately after your giving, it would be ok.
+Notice which people show gratitude and give back in their own ways over time, and what relationships of reciprocity form.<br/><br/>When I was 12, I was in the lunch line in school, and a boy ahead of me discovered he didn't have money for lunch.
+I didn't know him, but I offered to buy him lunch, and he become one of my best friends.
+This taught me to give first before I've received anything from someone, and just see what happens.</div></div>

 ### Carry Your Gifts with Conviction

 I believe that a person's spirituality is simply how they relate to themselves and the world.
 Is there an authoritarian god-figure scaring everyone into obedience?
 Is the world just a bunch of molecules moving around aimlessly?
 Or are we all divine beings, and it really matters how each of us shows up in life?
 The three core spiritual practices are spiritual because they teach people how to relate to the world: with practical, aware gratitude, by giving their deepest love, and living in reciprocity.